chris-short/devopsish.com/content/post/123/index.md

 [Using EBS and EFS as Persistent Volume in Kubernetes](https://containerjournal.com/2019/04/08/using-ebs-and-efs-as-persistent-volume-in-kubernetes/) — "In this blog we will see how to use EBS or EFS as a persistent volume for our Kubernetes cluster in AWS."

-[Yet another reason your docker containers may be slow on EC2: clock_gettime, gettimeofday and…](https://medium.com/appian-engineering/yet-another-reason-your-docker-containers-may-be-slow-on-ec2-clock-gettime-gettimeofday-and-9d92f6892048) — "TL;DR: on AWS EC2 M4 instances, calls to System.nanoTime() and System.currentTimeMillis() make system calls, and these system calls are subject to even more overhead when running in Docker due to Docker’s default seccomp profile filters.
+[Yet another reason your docker containers may be slow on EC2: clock_gettime, gettimeofday and…](https://medium.com/appian-engineering/yet-another-reason-your-docker-containers-may-be-slow-on-ec2-clock-gettime-gettimeofday-and-9d92f6892048) — "TL;DR: on AWS EC2 M4 instances, calls to System.nanoTime() and System.currentTimeMillis() make system calls, and these system calls are subject to even more overhead when running in Docker due to Docker's default seccomp profile filters.
 The new M5 instances no longer make system calls for these time methods, so you can upgrade to newer instances if available in your region and availability zone(s).
 If you are stuck on 4-series instances, you could switch the clocksource to tsc as Amazon recommends in this tuning FAQ."

 [An eBPF overview, part 1: Introduction](https://www.collabora.com/news-and-blog/blog/2019/04/05/an-ebpf-overview-part-1-introduction/) — "Interested in learning more about low-level specifics of the eBPF stack?
 Read on as we take a deep dive, from its VM mechanisms and tools, to running traces on remote, resource-constrained embedded devices."